 Noticing $\<\vnu, \bar\nabla_{\vnu} \n\>=\frac{1}{2}L_\n g(\vnu, \vnu)$, we have \beq \n(H_\n)=\frac{1}{2}(\bar\nabla_{\vnu}L_\n g)(e_i, e_i)-(\bar\nabla_{e_i}L_\n g)(\vnu, e_i)-a_{ij}L_\n g(e_i, e_j)+H\<\vnu, \bar\nabla_{\vnu} \n\>. \eeq

 We note that the advantage of computing this way is that the terms now depend mostly on the evolving hypersurface.
 The vector field $\n$ only appears in $L_\n g$.

-In the following we compute $\frac{\p \Theta}{\p t}$ in detail.
-We use the coordinate system used in \cite{Hui86}, i.e., a normal coordinate system $\{y_\alpha\}$ for $F(p, t)$ in $M$ with the frame vector for the first coordinate is $-\vnu$ at time $t$.
+In the following, we compute $\frac{\p \Theta}{\p t}$ in detail.
+We use the coordinate system used in \cite{Hui86}, i.e. a normal coordinate system $\{y_\alpha\}$ for $F(p, t)$ in $M$ with the frame vector for the first coordinate is $-\vnu$ at time $t$.